core-wg/coap-tcp-tls/draft-ietf-core-coap-tcp-tls.md

 accessible over a WebSocket Connection or via a CoAP intermediary that proxies CoAP requests and responses between different transports, such as between WebSockets and UDP.

-{: #layering title='Abstract layering of CoAP extended by TCP, TLS, and WebSockets' artwork-align="center"}

 ## Terminology